SergeyZimakov/Vacation-326839818/README.md

 - (or $:npm run dev for development mode)

 ### 3. Admin's user:
 - The project doesn`t include users.
-The first registered user will get the role of "Admin" and all follows users will get the role of "User".
+The first registered user will get the role of "Admin" and all follow users will get the role of "User".

 ###  4. Images:
 The limits of uploaded images are: